 What about anti-social behaviour?

-Anti-social behaviour, including bullying, is unacceptable and, if proven, will be a breach of your accommodation contract and BU Student Agreement.
+Serious anti-social behaviour, including bullying, is unacceptable and, if proven, will be a breach of your accommodation contract and BU Student Agreement.
 Any allegation of anti-social behaviour will be investigated by an accommodation manager under the disciplinary procedure (which, if proven, may result in eviction from your accommodation and could also impact on your academic course).
 If you experience anything that could be this type of behaviour we ask that you speak with a member of your local accommodation team immediately.

 What about drugs and alcohol?